 Hives and Swelling

 Hives are itchy red bumps or patches on the skin.
-They can last for a few minutes to a few hours.
+They can last for a few minutes to a few hours and can come and go over a few days.
 Triggers include:

 Sometimes, hives can appear without a known trigger.